University College London Courses

 Admitting Departments

-Each affiliate (study abroad) student at UCL is accepted into one department as their admitting department.
+Each Affiliate (study abroad) student at UCL is accepted into one department as their admitting department.
 This is considered your main area of study for administrative purposes.
 Students should plan to apply to one department only and list one alternate department for admission.

 Departmental Notes